 (v) Details of need and impact assessment, if any, for the projects undertaken by KLI

-Based on the recommendations of the CSR Committee and reasonable justification, the Board shall approve the Corporate Social Responsibility Policy for KLI and have the right to alter such annual action plan at any time during a Financial Year.
+Based on the recommendations of the CSR Committee and reasonable justification, the Board shall approve the Annual Action Plan for KLI and have the right to alter such annual action plan at any time during a Financial Year.

-1. Appropriate documentation of KLI’s CSR Policy, annual CSR activities, executing partners, and expenditure entailed will be undertaken on a regular basis and the same will be available in the public domain.
+1. Appropriate documentation of KLI’s CSR Policy, annual CSR activities, implementing agencies, and expenditure entailed will be undertaken on a regular basis.
+Wherever applicable under the Act and CSR Rules, the same will be available in the public domain.

 2. CSR initiatives of KLI will also be reported in the Annual Report of KLI.

 3. This CSR Policy shall be uploaded on KLI’s website for information of all stakeholders.

 This CSR Policy Statement is effective from 18th October 2023 and supersedes all earlier KLI’s CSR Policy Statements.

 In the event of any variation or inconsistency between the provisions of this Policy and applicable law, the provisions of the applicable law shall prevail over this Policy and the provisions of this Policy shall be deemed to have been amended so as to be read in consonance with such applicable law.

 |CSR Project Unique ID||CSR Focus Area/ CSR Project||Implementing Partner / Direct Implementation||CSR Project -Other than ongoing /Ongoing||Location|

 |02||Healthcare||Wockhardt Foundation||Other than ongoing||Kolkata, Bangalore and Chennai||West Bengal, Karnataka and Tamil Nadu|

 |03||Relief & Rehabilitation COVID-19||Annamrita Foundation||Other than ongoing||Mumbai||Maharashtra|